 Respiration in plants is the biochemical process where energy is released from organic compounds for physiological functions.
-Respiration in plants is different than in animals as the mechanism and the types of respiration are different in the plant kingdom.
-This chapter of biology is from the Class 11 syllabus and is important for the students who are preparing for competitive exams such as NEET, AIIMS nursing and paramedical.
-This article covers the process, types, and importance of respiration in plants which is crucial from an exam point of view.
+Respiration in plants is different from that in animals as the mechanisms and types of respiration are different in the plant kingdom.
+This chapter of biology is from the Class 11 syllabus and is important for the students who are preparing for competitive exams such as NEET, AIIMS nursing, and paramedical.

 Respiration is the process by which cells gain chemical energy by consuming oxygen and releasing carbon dioxide.
 The respiration of plant cells involves oxygen and carbon dioxide, just like that of animal cells.
 Since plants do not have specific organs that allow for gas exchange, every part of the plant, including its roots and stems, performs breathing.
 Respiration and breathing occur through lenticels in hard and woody stems.
 In all trees, there are tiny pores, known as lenticels, found on the bark.